Back to Top

 For better or for worse, those days are long gone and the past decade has been a bit of a desert for D&D novels.
 That’s recently changed, however, with Wizards of the Coast dipping their toe back into print.
 In March 2024 they published the original Forgotten Realms novel The Fallbacks: Bound for Ruin, followed up in June 2024 by the Spelljammer novel Memory’s Wake and a new Dragonlance trilogy that will wrap up in the summer of 2025.

-Now, Wizards of Coast and Penguin Random House continue to breathe new life into the reanimated corpse of D&D lit in the form of a new Ravenloft novel coming in April 2025 and which you can already pre-order on Amazon.
+Now, Wizards of Coast and Penguin Random House continue to breathe new life into the reanimated corpse of D&D lit in the form of a new Ravenloft novel entitled Heir of Strahd coming in April 2025 and which you can already pre-order on Amazon.
 So just what can readers expect in this return to the Domains of Dread?
 Below, we dig up all the details.

 Concept art for the new 2025 DnD Ravenloft Novel, featuring a werewolf with a bloodsoaked muzzle hunting in a creepy moonlit swamp.

-Surprisingly, the author of the new book is not yet listed.
-That being said, for the 2024 Forgotten Realms novel The Fallbacks: Bound for Ruin, Wizards of the Coast enlisted New York Times bestselling author Jaleigh Johnson, who is best known for her World of Solace fantasy series and had written a number of other D&D novels.
+Notably, Dawson is in good company as for the 2024 Forgotten Realms novel The Fallbacks: Bound for Ruin, Wizards of the Coast enlisted New York Times bestselling author Jaleigh Johnson, who is best known for her World of Solace fantasy series and had written a number of other D&D novels.

 Similarly, for the Spelljammer novel Memory’s Wake, the publishers brought on Django Wexler an award-winning fantasy author best known for his flintlock fantasy series, The Shadow Campaigns and the young adult series, The Forbidden Library.
 Wexler had also written for Wizards of the Coast before, including the Magic: The Gathering novel The War of the Spark: Ravnica.